-The Stanford Department of Radiology’s predoctoral program in Training in Biomedical Imaging Instrumentation (TBI2) trains the future leaders in the medical imaging sciences.
+The Stanford Department of Radiology's predoctoral program in Translational Biomedical Imaging Instrumentation (TBI2) Training Program trains the future leaders in the medical imaging sciences.

-Led by Program Director Kim Butts Pauly, PhD,and Co-Director Norbert Pelc, ScD, our program provides a unique focus on technology development for disease diagnosis and characterization as well as therapy planning and assessment in the following areas:
+Led by Program Director Kim Butts Pauly, PhD,and Co-Director, Daniel Ennis, PhD, our program provides a unique focus on technology development for disease diagnosis and characterization as well as therapy planning and assessment in the following areas:

 - hardware and software (including image reconstruction) of acquisition modalities (MR, radionuclide, ultrasound, X-ray, optical, and CT imaging);

 - hybrid systems (X-ray and MR; PET and MR);